-To ensure program fidelity and proper credit, the National Parenting from Prison program is to be delivered by a Special Population Program Coordinator, Social Worker, Reentry Affairs Coordinator, or Correctional Counselor.
+To ensure program fidelity and proper credit, the National Parenting from Prison Program is to be delivered by a Special Population Program Coordinator, Reentry Affairs Coordinator, Social Worker, or Correctional Counselor.
+Phase II may be delivered by qualified volunteers.

 NON-RESIDENTIAL DRUG ABUSE PROGRAM